nasa-jpl/open-source-rover/electrical/pcb_assembly/README.md

 The main difference between the drive and corner motor systems is that for
     the corner system, we need to use the encoders.
-We want to test the voltage division circuit used on the control board; this divider which will expects a 0-5V signal from the absolute Hall effect encoder.
+We want to test the voltage division circuit used on the control board; this divider which will expect a 0-5V signal from the absolute Hall effect encoder.
 To simulate the encoder, connect the +5V terminal on the motor terminal block straight into the ENA signal in the same terminal block.